sozip/sozip-spec/spec.md

-The [sozip](https://github.com/rouault/mapserver/tree/sozip) development branch of [MapServer](https://mapserver.org), when built against a SOZip-capable GDAL, can generate SOZip-enable output files if the mapfile has a ZIP output format, such as:
+The [sozip](https://github.com/rouault/mapserver/tree/sozip) development branch of [MapServer](https://mapserver.org), when built against a SOZip-capable GDAL, can generate SOZip-enabled output files if the mapfile has a ZIP output format, such as:

 ```